Accountants and Clients Working Online: who owns the data?

 Accounting professionals need to protect the value of the work they perform on behalf of the client, and the business owner needs to have their business information and applications.
 Clearly understanding how to orient subscription based services to protect the interests of both parties is an important element in providing the highest level of professional service to clients.
 In some cases it makes sense for the professional to own and control the subscription, particularly if the service is an element which supports professional services delivery.
 These tools help you provide services to your clients, and the client benefits from the result of use of the solution.
 If the client leaves you, then it is up to them to “tool up” their own operations to handle those processes.

 In other cases, it makes far more sense for the client business to own and control their online services, and invite their outside professionals to participate.
-The benefits of working together online are still there, and the remote access and mobility benefit the business owners and team members as much as their remote professionals.
+The benefits of working together are still present, and the remote access and mobility aspects benefit the business owners and team members as much as their remote professionals.
 The accounting professionals can preserve their working papers and other work product on their own systems, drawing a clear line between their retained data versus that of the client and making a potential future separation much easier to facilitate.